-(30) The International Safeguards unit, located within Research Ethics and Integrity, is responsible for:
+(30) The International Safeguards team, located within Research Ethics and Integrity, is responsible for:

-- a.
-Assisting individuals with export controls enquiries, permit applications and approvals. - b.
+a.
+Assisting individuals with export controls enquiries, permit applications and approvals.

+- b.
 Sanctions enquiries and (where relevant) permit applications. - c.
-Reviewing sanctions assessments provided by Faculty Associate Deans (Research) and Institute Deputy Directors (Research) and providing a written recommendation and reasoning for that recommendation. - d.
+Conducting sanctions assessments, including seeking review and endorsements from Faculty Associate Deans (Research) and Institute Deputy Directors (Research) where there is elevated risk, and providing a written recommendation and reasoning for that recommendation. - d.
 Provision of relevant training, advice and assistance to the University research community. - e.
 Oversight of the Sensitive Research Register for training and reporting requirements. - f.
 Maintaining records relating to export control permits and sanctions assessments and permits (where applicable).